-The prediction of the rotor performance was based on a design tool, HAWTOPT, for multi point wind turbine design, which uses numerical optimization.
+The prediction of the rotor performance was based on a design tool, HAWTOPT, for multi point wind turbine design..
 The tool is basically a Blade Element Momentum (BEM) code with the ability also to compute e.g. energy production, and with the further ability also to optimize the operational data (i.e. pitch and RPM), using numerical optimization.
 HAWTOPT was used to calculate the aerodynamic performance of the Vestas V52 rotor given different sets of airfoil characteristics corresponding to different degrees of erosion.
 For further information about HAWTOPT, see Fuglsang et al. (2001).
-HAWTOPT calculated the annual energy production based on the power curve that is a result of the BEM computation and a Weibull distribution, where the mean wind speed is varying, so that A=7m/s, 8m/s and 9m/s, and where the shape is constant, C=2.
+HAWTOPT calculated the annual energy production based on the power curve that is a result of the BEM computation and a Weibull distribution, where the mean wind speed is varying, so that A=7m/s, 8m/s and 9m/s, and where the shape is constant,

+- 20 C=2.
 The airfoil characteristics for the blades in terms of lift coefficients, drag coefficients and moment coefficients as a function of angles-of-attack were predicted as described in the section 5.1.4.
 It should be emphasized that HAWTOPT only takes into account the steady state aerodynamics.
 Even though more extensive investigations could have been carried out with an unsteady aeroelastic code, so that the load response (ultimate and fatigue) was evaluated as well, it was the main aerodynamic mechanisms that were investigated.
-Thus, aeroelastic tools (Øye, 1996; Bossanyi, 2004; Lindenburg et al., 2000; Jonkman et al., 2005; Larsen et al., 2005), with detailed simulation of the control system, e.g. (Bossanyi 2003) were not used and therefore the word "control" as described in this work is used as a broader term describing the tip speed and rated power.
+Thus, aeroelastic tools (Øve, 1996; Bossanyi, 2004; Lindenburg et al., 2000; - 25 Jonkman et al., 2005; Larsen et al., 2005), with detailed simulation of the control system, e.g. (Bossanyi 2003) were not used and therefore the word "control" as described in this work is used as a broader term describing the tip speed and rated power.
 Thus, in this work, control algorithms are not included.
 But combined with the steady state aerodynamic computations, the operational data, rotational speed and pitch, are optimized to obtain maximum power coefficient at any maximum allowed rotational speed.

-5.1.4 Method for derivation of aerodynamic airfoil data
+30 5.1.4 Method for derivation of aerodynamic airfoil data

-Flow computations using XFOIL (version 6.1) developed by Drela (1989) were carried out in the angle-of-attack range between -20° to 20°, because wind tunnel tests were not available for all airfoil sections on the blade.
-In the computations both free transition modeled by the e^n method and forced transition (x/c_c =0.1% at suction side and x/c_c =10% at the pressure side) were used.
-In the e^n model the value n=7 was used because this corresponds to a turbulence intensity of around 0.1%, which is common for high quality wind tunnels and because this value has shown to predict the transition point position well compared to tunnel tests and atmospheric flow.
+Flow computations were carried out using XFOIL (version 6.1) developed by Drela (1989), because wind tunnel tests were not available for all airfoil sections on the blade.
+The computations were done for the angle-of-attack range from -20° to 20° , and the transition point from laminar to turbulent flow was modeled as free transition by the e^n method and forced transition setting $x/c_c=0.1\%$ at suction side and $x/c_c=10\%$ at the pressure side.
+In the e^n model the amplification factor value n=7 was used because this corresponds to a turbulence intensity of around 0.1%, which is common for high quality wind turbine blades and because this value has shown to predict the transition point position well compared to tunnel tests and atmospheric flow.
 Finally, the airfoil characteristics (except for the cylinder part) are 3D corrected according to Bak et al. (2006).